front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/sessions.md

 ---
 id: sessions
 title: Setup sessions
+description: By default in Front-Commerce, user sessions are stored on disk.
+It can be a limitation if you want to scale the application horizontally by adding more Front-Commerce nodes or machines to serve users.
+This guide explains how to configure alternative session storages.
 ---

-By default the user sessions are stored on disk.
-It can be a limitation if you want to scale the application horizontally by adding more Front-Commerce nodes or machines to serve users.
-This page will explain how to configure alternative session storages through the [`config/sessions.js`](/docs/reference/configurations.html#config-sessions-js) configuration file.
+Sessions storage configuration occurs in the [`config/sessions.js`](/docs/reference/configurations.html#config-sessions-js) configuration file.
+Front-Commerce uses the `express-session` library and supports any compatible store.

 # Configure sessions via redis